rx0a/rayspace.dev/readme.md

 ## Features
 * Single page application functionality with navigation handling and state persistence
-* Dynamic rendering of blog posts based on API data
+* Dynamic rendering of blog posts based on API response
 * Handling of guestbook comments with real-time updating
 * Management of blog post views
 * Syntax highlighting and clipboard functionality for code blocks